Gay and trans panic defense: Australia

 In Australia, it is known as the "homosexual advance defence" (HAD).
-Of the status of the HAD in Australia, Kent Blore wrote:
+Of its status in Australia, Kent Blore wrote in 2012:

-Victoria passed similar reforms in 2005, followed by Western Australia in 2008 and Queensland in 2017 (with a clause to allow it in 'exceptional circumstances' to be determined by a magistrate).
-In a differing approach, New South Wales, the ACT and Northern Territory have implemented changes to stipulate that non-violent sexual advances (of any kind, including homosexual) are not a valid defense.
+In Australia, as of 2023, all Australian states had abolished the provocation defense altogether (Tasmania in 2003, Victoria in 2005, Western Australia in 2008 and South Australia in 2020) or restricted its application.
+Queensland restricted the defense of provocation in 2011, and further restricted it in 2017 (with an exception for 'exceptional circumstances' as determined by a magistrate).
+In a differing approach, New South Wales, the ACT and Northern Territory implemented changes to stipulate that non-violent sexual advances (of any kind, including homosexual) are not a valid defense.
+In New South Wales, the law on provocation was amended to provide that the provocative conduct of the deceased must also have constituted a serious indictable offense.